Global Islamic Finance Awards

-Global Islamic Finance Awards (GIFA) are one of the most prestigious awards in Islamic banking and finance.
-Other prestigious awards are Islamic Development Bank Prize in Islamic Banking and Finance (also known as "IsDB Prize"), and The Royal Award For Islamic Finance, founded by the government of Malaysia.
+Global Islamic Finance Awards (GIFA) are awards in Islamic banking and finance.
 GIFA was founded by the consulting firm Edbiz (and currently managed by Cambridge IFA) as part of its advocacy for Islamic banking and finance.
-Since its inception in 2011, GIFA has emerged as the Number One Islamic finance awards programme in the world.

-GIFA Laureates
+GIFA laureates

 Every year, the Awards Committee of GIFA elects a head of state or government (or a leading personality equivalent in stature and significance) as winner of its top award, called Global Islamic Finance Leadership Award.
 The winner is also known as GIFA Laureate.
-GIFA has emerged as the second awarding body after the Nobel Peace Prize, in terms of number of presentation of awards to heads of state or governments.

-Since the inception of GIFA in 2011, it has announced 12 GIFA Laureates, including:
+Since the inception of GIFA in 2011, it has announced 12 GIFA laureates: